 My work as a Trainee varied enormously.
 It also depended on the area of practice that I was working in.
 A typical day as a Trainee Solicitor in the Conveyancing department involve preparing detailed report to clients on title documents, search results, mortgage offers, liaising with clients, agents, mortgage lenders and solicitors on the other side to progress the sale/purchase transaction from instruction to completion.

 Whereas a typical day in the Wills & Probate department involved meeting clients in person to take instructions, provide advice on Inheritance tax, advise on the most suitable type of Will for the client i.e. standard Will, Life Trusts, Discretionary Trust etc. In this seat the majority of the dealing is mainly directly with the client rather than with businesses or third parties.

 What training and support did you receive whilst being a trainee solicitor?

-There is so much training and support in all the seats.
+There was so much training and support in all the seats.
 Whilst working as a Trainee I was assigned to a Fee Earner who was responsible for training me.
 This was in addition to being monitored and supervised by the Managing Partner, Richard Carter.

-There is also a training programme, Training Tracker, which all members of staff especially Fee Earners must take part in.
+There was also a training programme, Training Tracker, which all members of staff especially Fee Earners must take part in.
 Topics of importance are carefully selected by the Partners and are made available for Fee Earners to read and then take a test on each of the topic to check their knowledge and understanding of the topic.

-Trainees are encouraged to attend all the training sessions offered by the firm.
+Trainees were encouraged to attend all the training sessions offered by the firm.
 In this way, I learned about developments in all areas of practice, regardless of whether that was my current area of practice or not.

 What interesting challenges did you face whilst on your solicitor training contract?